 What causes menstrual cramps?

 To put it bluntly, menstrual cramps are caused by the uterus contracting.
 The hormones involved in pain and inflammation trigger the contractions so that it’s easier for the unfertilised egg and lining to be shed.
 The higher the level of these hormones (prostaglandins), the more painful the contractions.

 Is extreme menstrual pain normal?

 Throughout my life, I’ve suffered from extremely painful menstrual cramps.
 But it was completely normal, right?
 That is until I spoke with a doctor in Belfast approximately five years ago.
-She referred me to a gynecologist for an investigation into suspected endometriosis.
+She referred me to a gynaecologist for an investigation into suspected endometriosis.
 This led to a three-year wait for a simple consultation.
-After an hour in an overcrowded waiting room in late 2019, I was dismissed with pain killers and no further action.
+After an hour in an overcrowded waiting room in late twenty-nineteen, I was dismissed with painkillers and no further action.
 Not even the scan that was initially suggested.